syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/data-binding.md

 {% endhighlight %}

 Step 3: Assign the data to the ComboBox’s DataSource property.
-Specify the column names in the fields property.
+Specify the column names in the ComboBoxFields property.

 {% highlight Razor %}